Why Peptide Quality Matters for Research

 Step 3: Storage Setup

-Proper storage prevents degradation that would invalidate your quality checks.
+Proper storage prevents degradation that would invalidate quality checks.
 General guidelines:

 - Short-term (weeks): Refrigerate at 2-8°C